BartDeWaal/ERPN/README.md

 #### Switch 2
 Bound to tab.
 Swaps x and y.

+If used with the arrow, switches the pointed at item with x.

 #### Trigonomic functions
 The most important trigonomic functions are also included.
 These all work based on radians, and are not currently settable to degrees.